 Because the GTX 1650 Super is a mid-range GPU, it lacks the usual three DisplayPort/1 HDMI port configurations.
 Instead, the GTX 1650 Super has one DisplayPort, one HDMI, and one DVI connection.

-We discovered that the GeForce GTX 1650 Super could handle most video games at medium to high quality and at a reasonable resolution.
+We discovered that the GeForce GTX 1650 Super could handle most video games at the medium-to-high quality and at a reasonable resolution.
 In addition, games ran nicely while utilizing the Nvidia proprietary graphics driver.
 However, things were less stable and operated at a slightly lower framerate using the open-source driver.

 - Because of its thin form, it is suitable for mid-range, compact workstation PCs.